lessthanoptimal/BoofCV/README.md

 ## IntelliJ

-You will need to import the Gradle project.
-This has been verified to work in IntelliJ IDEA 13.1.x.
+You will need to import the Gradle project into IntelliJ.
+Verified to work in IntelliJ IDEA 13.1.x.

 ### Install IntelliJ Gradle Plug-In
 1. File -> Settings -> Plugins